jleonard21/PageRank/README.md

 INFO:root:rank=9 pagerank=0.001733092125505209 url=www.lawfareblog.com/assessing-aclu-habeas-petition-behalf-unnamed-us-citizen-held-enemy-combatant-iraq
 ```

-**Part 3:** Part 3: The webgraph of lawfareblog.com (the P matrix) naturally contains a lot of structure.
+**Part 3:** The webgraph of lawfareblog.com (the P matrix) naturally contains a lot of structure.
 For example, essentially all pages on the domain have links to the root page https://lawfareblog.com/ and similarly broad pages like https://www.lawfareblog.com/topics and https://www.lawfareblog.com/subscribe-lawfare.
 These pages therefore have a large pagerank.
 We can get a list of the pages with the largest pagerank by running
 ```
 In [5]: run pagerank2.py --data=./lawfareblog.csv.gz
-INFO:gensim.models.utils_any2vec:loading projection weights from /Users/slee19/gensim-data/glove-twitter-200/glove-twitter-200.gz
-INFO:gensim.models.utils_any2vec:loaded (1193514, 200) matrix from /Users/slee19/gensim-data/glove-twitter-200/glove-twitter-200.gz
 INFO:root:rank=0 pagerank=0.2874051630496979 url=www.lawfareblog.com/about-lawfare-brief-history-term-and-site
 INFO:root:rank=1 pagerank=0.2874051630496979 url=www.lawfareblog.com/lawfare-job-board
 INFO:root:rank=2 pagerank=0.2874051630496979 url=www.lawfareblog.com/masthead